-Popularly called ‘mini Kashmir’, Pithoragarh sits on the the Indo-Nepal border and brims with orchards, meadows, and springs.
+Popularly called ‘mini Kashmir’, Pithoragarh is among the summer getaways in India that sits on the Indo-Nepal border and brims with orchards, meadows, and springs.
 It also offers views of the majestic snow-capped Panchachuli peaks and opportunities for trekking, hiking, and camping.
 A centre of power during the reign of the Chand kings in Kumaon, Pithoragarh is now popular due to its stunning natural beauty and historical and religious monuments.
 One such place is the Kapileshwar Mahadev Temple, which is located inside a cave and requires a long climb to reach.
 A spectacular view of the Sor Valley makes the climb well worth the effort.
 Catch a glimpse of the snow leopard and musk deer at the Askot Wildlife Sanctuary, located 52 kilometres from Pithoragarh.

 Located in the Western Ghats, Dandeli has imposing mountains that offer plenty of adventures, nature reserves, and sightings of exotic wildlife.
 Head to the Kali River for a range of watersports such as whitewater rafting and kayaking.
 Nature lovers can venture into Dandeli Wildlife Sanctuary to catch a glimpse of panthers and bisons, and perhaps even a tiger or two.
 Get up close to the wildlife by choosing to stay in one of the camps instead of a resort; many of these offer guided treks through Dandeli’s forested terrain.
 Navigate your way through the ancient Kavala caves, or climb your way to the top of the Syntheri Rock, a huge limestone rock formed due to volcanic activity—there’s no dearth of thrill in Dandeli.